BoundingBoxSoftware/DarkAndStormyURP/README.md

 ## Description

 A funky clouds skybox shader and a god rays post process effect for Unity compatible with the Universal Render Pipeline.
+The god rays effect supports Render Graph and Compatibility Mode.

 ## License